 We recognize the assets acquired, the liabilities assumed and any non-controlling interest in the acquiree at the acquisition date, measured at the fair values as of that date.
 Goodwill is measured as a residual of the fair values at acquisition date.
 Acquisition related costs are recognized separately from the acquisition and are expensed as incurred.
-The Company did not acquire any businesses during the six months ended June 30, 2009.
-Furthermore, no acquisitions were made during the first quarter of 2010.
-See Note 3 to the Consolidated Financial Statements for information pertaining to the acquisitions made during the three months ended June 30, 2010.
+The Company did not acquire any businesses during the nine months ended September 30, 2009.
+See Note 3 to the Consolidated Financial Statements for information pertaining to the acquisition made during the third quarter of 2010.